IFMIF/topIFMIF_template/iocs/README.md

     - `procServ`
 - Copy the folder `./target/xxxIOC` wherever you want.
 - Adjust the `st.cmd` file according to your system.
-- Maybe install the SystemD service file.
+- Install the SystemD service file into `/etc/systemd/system/`.
+- Enable/start your new service.
 - That's it!

-# TODO
+To deploy your IOC as a container:

+- Run `build_images.sh`
+- Test your images locally with `docker run`
-- Define the procedure to deploy the IOC as containers.
+- Run `push_images.sh` to upload the images to the LIPAc registry.
+- In the target environment, copy the quadlet files.
+Follow the instructions of the `quadlets` folder.

+## TODO

 - Use a newer, more friendly build tool like CMake or Meson instead of Makefiles.
+- Integrate the compilation process with GitLab runners.